5 Day Lodge Safari

 Day 1 Arusha – Lake Manyara National Park

-In the morning you will be picked up at your hotel to start your safari to the Lake Manyara National Park.
+In the morning you will start your safari with a drive to the Lake Manyara National Park.
 Established in 1960, the small Lake Manyara National Park is home to tree climbing lions, elephants and large troops of baboons and monkeys.
 The park is dominated by the shallow, alkaline lake and boasts with diverse habitats like grassy plains, escarpment and forest.
 Here hundreds of bird species gather, most notable, thousands of pink flamingos.
 In addition to the striking scenery you have the chance to see giraffes, buffaloes, hippos, wildebeests and the comical warthog.
 The safari vehicle has an open roof and is the ideal viewing platform to appreciate the nature and animals of this park.
 In the late afternoon you will leave the park and travel to the Kirurumu Manyara Lodge, where you will spend the night.

 Day 2 Lake Manyara Area – Serengeti National Park

 After breakfast you will drive towards the fertile crater highlands where the farmers grow wheat, corn and coffee.
 At midday you will reach the plains of the Serengeti National Park, the largest park in Tanzania.
 The Serengeti has a diversity of landscapes including short grass plains, savannah, thick bush, swamps and lakes and it is famous for the yearly migration when hundred thousands of wildebeest and zebras trek to find fresh grass and water.
 On your way to your accommodation you will understand, where the word Serengeti (plains in the language of the Masai) comes from.
 In the early evening you will reach the Kati Kati Tented Camp, where you will spend the night.

 Day 3 Serengeti National Park